solnet-aquarium/solnet-stop-game/README.md

   The player that gets most correct words in the least amount of time wins!
   Easy right?
 Let's play at home.

-  Access stop game from your mobile [https://goo.gl/xn1hdz](https://goo.gl/xn1hdz) Or use your mobile device to scan this.
+  - Access stop game from your mobile [https://goo.gl/xn1hdz](https://goo.gl/xn1hdz) Or use your mobile device to scan this.

   <img width="50%" height="50%" src="https://github.com/solnet-aquarium/solnet-stop-game/blob/master/public/images/QR_small.png"/>

-  Check how is the rounds from your Desktop or Tablet [https://goo.gl/UBv39J](https://goo.gl/UBv39J)
+  - Check how is the scores from your Desktop or Tablet at [https://goo.gl/UBv39J](https://goo.gl/UBv39J)

 ### Creative process ###